open/close all folders

 - Scully asking Spender for a favor:

-- Mulder kissing Scully's doppleganger and her response.
-Mulder's reaction?
+- Mulder kissing Scully's doppleganger and his response to getting punched in return.

 Mulder: Hey, Scully?